CloudLabs-Samples/EduLabs/Demo/azure/SentinelOne.md

 ##  Lab Environment
 You’ve been provided with a **Windows Virtual Machine that already has the SentinelOne agent installed and configured**.
 This setup allows you to jump directly into exploring the SentinelOne console and simulating threat detection without needing to perform any manual installations.

-SentinelOne agent deployed on a Windows Virtual Machine

 ## Learning Objectives

 By the end of this lab, you will be able to: